 - If you leave the shrimp out, this makes a great little side dish or pasta “appetizer!”
 I like throwing in some cherry tomatoes to replace the shrimp.

 - Storage: Store any leftovers in an airtight container in the fridge for up to 2 days.

 - Reheating: You can reheat it in the microwave or in pan.
 When making this dish, I like to reserve a little of the pesto to use for leftovers.
 When reheating leftovers, add a dollop of the reserved pesto and a little lime juice to freshen up the dish!

 FREQUENTLY ASKED QUESTIONS

-I truly feel like this dish stands alone and you don’t need to have any sides with it!
-A nice Pinot Grigio is all you need! 🙂 See all my inexpensive wine reccos here.
+I truly feel like this dish stands alone and you don’t need to have any sides with it besides maybe some amazing garlic bread!
+Of course, a nice Pinot Grigio would be a perfect pairing as well!
+See all my inexpensive wine reccos here.

 Cilantro Lime Pasta with Shrimp